ChampignonP/Hangman/README.md

 # Hangman
-A game of hangman created in Java.
+A simple game of hangman created in Java.
-WIP
+Intended for use through Terminal.